Saturday, June 25, 2011

 Review

-Considered the second-best movie in the series, INDIANA JONES AND THE LAST CRUSADE had a great story.
+INDIANA JONES AND THE LAST CRUSADE had a great story and is considered the second-best movie in the series.
 The father-son relationship between the Joneses, Indiana and Henry, is heartwarming, and the Holy Grail is similar to the Monty Python movie.
 Coincidentally, this is the first movie that introduced me to Indiana Jones.
 I enjoyed the action and the humour with the performances of (James Bond actor) Sean Connery as Indiana's estranged father and River Phoenix as young Indiana.
 Two notable scenes include young Indy jumping on the rooftops of train cabins and falling into one, and to his shock, he finds a collection of vicious snakes.
 And the motorcycle chase scene is when Indy and his father, Henry, escape from the Nazis.

 It was the last Indiana Jones movie until 2008's Kingdom of the Crystal Skull.
 Overall, this is a must-see film.
-There have been talks of the fifth instalment of Indiana Jones.
+There have been talks of a fifth instalment of Indiana Jones.

 Star rating: (5/5) Best Movie Ever